flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/settings.md

     - User can set this to either a realistic time (~8min), a faster time (~2min) or instant.
 - DMC Self Test Time:
     - User can set the time for the Display Management Computer's self test (Real ~15sec, Fast ~5sec, Instant).
+- Boarding Time:
+    - User can set the simulated boarding time to either a realistic time (~15min), a faster time (~3-4min), or instant.
+        - Based on full load - 174 passengers and full cargo.
 - Default Baro:
     - User can set which baro setting he wants to have as a default: inHg, hPA or Auto (depends on the airport where the aircraft spawned).
 - Sync MSFS Flight Plan: